-A mitigation plan report was prepared by an environmental professional and the items listed above shall be incorporated in the report.
+Finding: Complies.
+A mitigation plan report was prepared by an environmental professional and addressees all items above.

 17.49.240 - Density transfer.

 The NROD allocates urban densities to the non-NROD portions of properties located partially within the NROD, generally resulting in a substantial increase in net development potential.